QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 The allocations decrease more substantially (e.g., a factor of 4) but that does not seem to be the key bottleneck.

-This is a common result of micro-optimizations - a lot of work with very little gain.
-Don't optimize code unless you can justify the benefits in hours of work leading to only modest speedups.
+This is a common of with a lot of performance tweaking of code - a lot of work with very little gain.
+Don't optimize code unless you can justify the risk that hours of work leading to only modest speedups.

 As discussed above, cases with more significant linear algebra can be much more amenable to in-place operations and lead to more significant speedups as discussed in {doc}`iterative methods  <../tools_and_techniques/iterative_methods_sparsity>` and related lectures.